Basic Usage

 Initializing a TTS Engine

-Each TTS engine requires a client instance with appropriate credentials:
+Each TTS engine is initialized with appropriate credentials:

 # Initialize client with credentials